kubos/kubos/docs/dev-docs/kubos-development.rst

     config.vm.synced_folder "C:\\Users\\Catherine\\git\\kubos", "/home/vagrant/shared"

-Reload your vagrant image to pick up the new synced folder.
+Reload your Vagrant image to pick up the new synced folder.

 ::

     $ vagrant reload

-Log in to your vagrant image
+Log in to your Vagrant image

 ::

     $ vagrant ssh

-**Note:** It is possible to do development on the kubos repo from within the vagrant image, but it is our recommended workflow to have the repo on your host machine and pass it through.
+**Note:** It is possible to do development on the kubos repo from within the Vagrant image, but it is our recommended workflow to have the repo on your host machine and pass it through.
 This way if the image becomes corrupted, or if you want to pass the modified code through to another VM, it's still available.